10 Sustainability New Year Resolutions

 3. Give time to make a positive change

 Give an hour of your time a month to a make a positive contribution.
-There are many ways to make a difference- from getting to know your neighbours, helping a young person to improve their grades, befriending an older person, to helping to preserve local green spaces or taking part in the University’s first Student Conference on Sustainable Futures, on the 3rd February.
+There are many ways to make a difference- from getting to know your neighbours, helping a young person to improve their grades, befriending an older person or volunteering.
 Students can refer to Your Guide to Living in Leeds for tips on how you can get involved locally.
-Staff members can also make a contribution by mentoring a local community organisation.
+Staff members can also make a contribution by becoming a Positive Impact Partner or School Governor.

 4. Switch to fair products